agatherat/BI-project-winx-club/README.md

 ## Project description
 The project for the subject "E-Business 2024/2025," consists of two stages in which students are tasked with creating an online store based on PrestaShop software.
-Website of online shop which was recreated by our team - [Magic Cafe](https://magiccafe.eu/)
+Our team created a website for an online store named [Magic Cafe](https://magiccafe.eu/)

 ## Dependencies
 - [PrestaShop 1.7.8](https://pl.prestashop.com/)